 Adam is a very dynamic and versatile young artist.
 His operatic roles include The Earl of Dunmow in Berkeley’s A Dinner Engagement and 2nd Bargee in A Village Romeo and Juliet for Wexford Festival Opera, Marcello in La Boheme for the London Opera Players and Papageno in Die Zauberflöte and Count in Le nozze di Figaro for Guildhall School of Music and Drama.
 He has also performed the role of Filch in Surrey Opera’s production of The Beggars Opera which toured the UK.
-He performed with Welsh National Youth Opera for three seasons and understudied the role of Pirelli in their acclaimed production of Sweeney Todd.

 His concert repertoire includes Stainer’s Crucifixion, Handel’s Messiah and Orff’s Carmina Burana.
-He regularly performs as soloist with choirs and has toured the UK performing ‘An Evening of Song’ with a quartet from the Guildhall School of Music and Drama.
+He regularly performs as a soloist with choirs and has toured the UK performing ‘An Evening of Song’ with a quartet from the Guildhall School of Music and Drama.

 Recent engagements include the role of Gulliver in the world premiere of Orlando Gough’s community opera, Imago for Glyndebourne Festival Opera.
 Future plans include Perichaud, Crebillon and Maggiordomo in La Rondine for Iford Arts Festival and Dancaire in Carmen for Mid Wales Opera.